EileenIp/EileenIp/README.md

 ## 🖥️ Commissions
 <div align="center">
-💵 Price: AU$26 (every commission I increase the price by AUD$1)
+💵 Price: AU$30 (every commission I increase the price by AUD$1)

-Pay me and I'll help you do one task!
+Pay me and I'll help you do one task (simple or complex)!
 Can be helping on code, analysing your data, etc!
 </div>

 ---